 Any recyclable material as defined in 310 CMR 16.02: Definitions shall be recycled in a manner approved by the Commission; and

-Any Marijuana containing organic material as defined in 310 CMR 16.02: Definitions shall be ground up and mixed with other organic material as defined in 310 CMR 16.02 at the MTC such that the resulting mixture renders any Marijuana unusable for its original purpose.
-Once such Marijuana has been rendered unusable, the organic material may be composted or digested at an aerobic or anaerobic digester at an operation that is in compliance with the requirements of 310 CMR 16.00: Site Assignment Regulations for Solid Waste Facilities.
+Any Marijuana containing organic material as defined in 310 CMR 16.02: Definitions shall be ground up and mixed with other organic material as defined in 310 CMR 16.02: Definitions at the MTC such that the resulting mixture renders any Marijuana unusable for its original purpose.
+Once such Marijuana has been rendered unusable, the organic material may be composted or digested at an aerobic or anaerobic digester at an operation that complies with the requirements of 310 CMR 16.00: Site Assignment Regulations for Solid Waste Facilities.

 Solid waste containing Marijuana generated at an MTC shall be ground up and mixed with other solid waste at the MTC such that the resulting mixture renders any Marijuana unusable for its original purpose.
 Once such Marijuana has been rendered unusable, the resulting solid waste may be brought to a solid waste transfer facility or a solid waste disposal facility (e.g., landfill or incinerator) that holds a valid permit issued by the Department of Environmental Protection or by the appropriate agency in the jurisdiction in which the facility is located.

-No fewer than two MTC Agents must witness and document how the solid waste or organic material containing Marijuana is handled on-site including, but not limited to, the grinding up, mixing, storage and removal from the MTC in accordance with 935 CMR 501.105(12).
-When Marijuana Products or waste is disposed or handled, the MTC must create and maintain an electronic record of the date, the type and quantity disposed or handled, the manner of disposal or other handling, the location of disposal or other handling, and the names of the two MTC Agents present during the disposal or other handling, with their signatures.
+No fewer than two MTC Agents shall witness and document how the solid waste or organic material containing Marijuana is handled on-site including, but not limited to, the grinding up, mixing, storage and removal from the MTC in accordance with 935 CMR 501.105(12): Waste Disposal.
+When Marijuana Products or waste is disposed or handled, the MTC shall create and maintain an electronic record of the date, the type and quantity disposed or handled, the manner of disposal or other handling, the location of disposal or other handling, and the names of the two MTC Agents present during the disposal or other handling, with their signatures.
 An MTC shall keep these records for at least three years.
-This period shall automatically be extended for the duration of any enforcement action and may be extended by an order of the Commission.
+This period shall automatically be extended for the duration of any disciplinary action and may be extended by an order of the Commission.

 Transportation Between MTCs.